Wake Not the Dead

 "Wake Not the Dead" (Laßt die Todten ruhen) is a short story by Ernst Raupach published in Minerva magazine in 1823.
 It was one of the earliest vampire stories.
-The story was translated into English in Popular Tales and Romances of the Northern Nations (1823) without attribution, and has often been misattributed to Ludwig Tieck in the English-speaking world.
+The story was translated into English in Popular Tales and Romances of the Northern Nations (1823) without crediting Raupach, and was often misattributed to Ludwig Tieck in the English-speaking world.